Herina Program

 While some of RainShine team members were involved with the Epi Primary school for a number of years prior to 2016, in that year RainShine took over full responsibility for the Epi Primary school.
 This school is located in a remote part of northern Democratic Republic of Congo.
 Currently there are 157 children attending the school with one headmaster and six teachers.

-In 2018 RainShine started supporting the Primary school in Memili, which is about 40 kms from Epi.
+In 2018 RainShine started supporting the Primary school in Mamili, which is about 40 kms from Epi.
 There are 158 children enrolled at this school.
-The Memili village is fortunate to have a brick school building to hold classes, however it was closed down for a number of years due to not having enough money in the village to pay teachers.
+The Mamili village is fortunate to have a brick school building to hold classes, however it was closed down for a number of years due to not having enough money in the village to pay teachers.
 Through donations to RainShine, we now provide teachers salaries and school equipment, and some basic medicines eg Malaria test kits and treatment to the Mamili school.

 Mamili children with tooth brushes from RainShine supplies